algorys/gitlabproject/README.md

 # Plugin Gitlab-Project

 Plugin Gitlab-Project display a Gitlab project inside Dokuwiki.
-This version use Gitlab RestAPI v4 and list files in project repo with first-level subdirs.
-All listed files except binaries are viewable in HTML 'details' spoiler.
+This version use Gitlab RestAPI v4 and list files of project repo with first-level subdirs.
+All listed files except binaries are viewable in HTML 'details' spoiler inside Dokuwiki page.

 ## Requirements